sahahn/BPt/docs/user_guide.rst

         you can, you just need to specify it as a python dictionary of `nevergrad parameters <https://facebookresearch.github.io/nevergrad/parametrization.html>`_
         (follow the link to learn more about how to specify nevergrad params).
-        You can also go into the source code for ABCD_ML, specifically ABCD_ML/helpers/Default_Params.py, to see how the preset distributions are defined, as a further example.
+        You can also go into the source code for BPt, specifically BPt/helpers/Default_Params.py, to see how the preset distributions are defined, as a further example.

         Specifically the dictionary of params should follow the scikit_learn param dictionary format,